vladigleba/vladigleba.github.io/posts/basics/tithe.md

 ## What percentage of income belongs to the Lord?

-> And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is the LORD'S: it is holy unto the LORD. ...
-And concerning the tithe of the herd, or of the flock, even of whatsoever passeth under the rod, *the tenth shall be holy unto the LORD*.
+> And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is the LORD’S: it is holy unto the LORD. … And concerning the tithe of the herd, or of the flock, even of whatsoever passeth under the rod, *the tenth shall be holy unto the LORD*.
 {% ct 'Leviticus 27:30, 32' %}

 The Bible says that a tenth of our income belongs to God (the word “tithe” means “a tenth”).
 This means that when we tithe we aren’t making a gift but are simply returning what already belongs to Him.
 Tithing, perhaps more than anything else, tends to reveal the true posture of our heart, because when it truly belongs to Him, tithe is returned cheerfully {% rf '2 Corinthians 9:7' %}, out of love and gratitude for Him and as an act of faith that He will continue to take care of us in the future.